I killed one of the characters in my novel.

 But, they never really die.

 We meet them over and over again in the ways they have touched us and changed us, and have made us different and maybe, even better, for having met them.

-See you next time, on June 22nd.
+See you next time on August 22nd.

 Manager, Educator, and former High School Social Studies teacher, Veronica credits her love of history to the potpourri of cultures that make up her own life and to her upbringing in diverse Brooklyn, New York.
 Her genres of choice are Historical Fiction where she always makes new discoveries and Children’s Picture Books because there are so many wonderful worlds yet to be imagined and visited.
 She currently resides in Macungie, PA.

 I read a lot.
 I devour books of all genres – Indie and traditionally published, new and old.
 I need to know what’s selling, what’s succeeding and what stories are breaking through the competition to become a hit (and I really love to read!).
 There are lessons to be learned in every book I read and those lessons always make me a better editor.

 Lately I’ve seen a trend toward ratcheting up the level of tension.
 It’s not just serial killer thrillers where the plot is structured for the loudest ticking clock; I see it in every genre.
 There’s more than a clock ticking, there’s a nuclear device with a very short fuse.
 And the fuse is lit from page one on.
 Some of these tales are wound so tight I nearly get an ulcer fretting my way to the solution.
 It leaves me exhausted (entertained, but exhausted), and leads me to consider the element of tension.